Anglo Irish Bank: Nationalisation

 On 15 January 2009, the Government announced that it would take steps that would enable the Bank to be taken into State ownership.
 The Anglo Irish Bank Corporation Act, 2009 provided for the transfer of all the shares of the Bank to the Minister for Finance and was enacted under Irish law on 21 January 2009.
 On the same date, the Bank was re-registered as a private limited company.

 In order to protect the capital position of the Bank the Minister for Finance provided €4 billion in capital between June and September 2009.
 A liability management exercise was also undertaken in August 2009 and €1.8 billion of equity was realised on the buyback, at a significant discount, of subordinated debt instruments.
 In December 2009, the Minister committed to safeguard the Bank's regulatory capital position.
 As a result, the Minister issued of a promissory note for €8.3 billion on 31 March 2010, bringing the government's investment in Anglo Irish bank to €12.3 billion.
 Since then the notes have risen in value to cover €30.6 billion of the €34.7 billion cost of Anglo Irish Bank and Irish Nationwide Bank (€25.3 billion of the €29.3 billion cost of Anglo and €5.3 billion of INBS's €5.4 billion cost).

-In his statement to the Irish Parliament on 30 March 2010, the Minister for Finance stated: "Finding a long-term solution for Anglo Irish Bank is by far the biggest challenge in resolving the banking crisis.
+In his statement to the Dáil Éireann on 30 March 2010, the Minister for Finance stated: "Finding a long-term solution for Anglo Irish Bank is by far the biggest challenge in resolving the banking crisis.
 The sheer size of the bank means there are no easy or low cost options.
 Winding-up the bank is not and was never a viable option."

 In September 2010, the government announced that it would separate the bank into two entities, an "asset recovery bank" to manage existing loans, and a separate "funding bank" holding deposits.